auditoryeye/auditoryeye_artifact/README.md

 Since our implementation utilized parallel computation, it is required to start the Matlab parallel pool to run the code.

-The first step
+1. The first step is to click the icon in the bottom-left corner:

-Documentation to Select Pool Size and Cluster:
+2. The second step is to click Start Parallel Pool:

+3. Alternatively, the Parallel Pool can be directly started by the command ```parpool```:

+There is a default parallel pool called ```local```.
+It usually works without further configuration.
+In necessary, users may select pool size and cluster following this documentation:

 https://www.mathworks.com/help/parallel-computing/run-code-on-parallel-pools.html